SmingHub/Sming/Readme.md

 A complete documentation can be created by running the command below.
 This requires `doxygen` to be installed on your system.

 ```
-cd ${SMING_HOME}
+cd $SMING_HOME
 make docs
 ```

-The newly generated documentation will be located under Sming/docs/publish
+The newly generated documentation will be located under Sming/docs/api